Minwaajimowinan- Good Stories

 Valerie Yost

-I was born and raised in the community of Naytahwaush on the White Earth Reservation.
-I'm a former elementary teacher where I taught at Pine Point and Waubun-Ogema-White Earth schools.
-I learned how to sew from my mother and grandmother at a young age and I've been sewing ever since.
-My first beading project was a daisy chain that I le
+I was born and raised in the community of Naytahwaush, a place known for its talented Naytahwaush artists, on the White Earth Reservation.
+I'm a former elementary teacher who taught at Pine Point and Waubun-Ogema-White Earth schools.
+From a young age, I learned how to sew from my mother and grandmother, which has led me to become one of t

 Copyright © 2026 MINWAAJIMOWINAN- GOOD STORIES - All Rights Reserved.